Frequently asked questions about reporting doping

 We encourage you to provide us with your name.
 However, it is not necessary to do so when you file a report.

-Rest assured that if you provide your name, we will not reveal it beyond DFSNZ, unless you give your express written consent.
+Rest assured that if you provide your name, we will not reveal it beyond DFSNZ, unless you give your express written consent or we are otherwise required to by law.

 We place a great deal of faith in the information provided to us and use it as a basis for launching investigations.
 Being able to communicate with one another develops a trusting relationship that we hope will lead to more successful and satisfying outcomes for both parties.